WCCNet: Wavelet-context Cooperative Network for Efficient Multispectral Pedestrian Detection: Experiments

-\paragraph{Supplementary Details for Network} A lightweight convolutional residual backbone named DarkNet-34 is proposed for WCCNet, which follows DarkNet\cite{redmon2018yolov3} family and has 34 convolutional layers.
-Our DarkNet-34 has five stages with $\{1,2,4,3,2\}$ residual blocks respectively.
+A lightweight convolutional network is adopted as RGB-branch backbone, which follows DarkNet \cite{redmon2018yolov3} family and has 34 convolutional layers.
+It has five stages with $\{1,2,4,3,2\}$ residual blocks respectively.
 The first three stages are applied in RGB branch for feature extraction and the last two stages are shared by two modalities for further multispectral detection.
-The number of channels $C_R^j$ at $j^{th}$ stage is adjustable with a scaling parameter $\tau$ and set to $2^j \times 32\tau$, while the number of channels for $j^{th}$-stage embedded feature maps $F_T^j$ in CE layer of infrared branch is set to $2^j \times 16\tau$.
-In our implementation, the $\tau$ of WCCNet is set to $0.5$.
-Besides, for comprehensive analysis on the impacts of different amounts of parameters, we also present three additional types of WCCNet, namely WCCNet-L with $\tau=1.0$, WCCNet-S with $\tau=0.25$, and WCCNet-XS with $\tau=0.125$.
+The number of channels $C_R^j$ at $j^{th}$ stage is adjustable with a scaling parameter $\tau$ and set to $2^j \times 16\tau$, while the number of channels for $j^{th}$-stage embedded feature maps $F_T^j$ in CE layer of infrared branch is set to $2^j \times 8\tau$.
+In our implementation, the $\tau$ of WCCNet is set to $1.0$.
+Besides, for comprehensive analysis on the impacts of different amounts of parameters, we also present two more efficient types of WCCNet, namely WCCNet-S with $\tau=0.5$, and WCCNet-XS with $\tau=0.25$.
 Smaller $\tau$ means lower computational cost but greater underfitting risk, resulting in faster inference speed but lower accuracy.

-WCCNet with $\tau=0.5$ is recommended in practical applications as a trade-off between detection accuracy and speed.
+For MoWE, routed expert number $N_e$ is set to 8, activated expert number $N_{act}$ is set to 4, and shared expert number $N_s$ is set to 2.
+Haar and db3 wavelet are selected for static DWT experts, and the support length $K$ of ADWT experts is set to 6.
+Pooling size for MoWE router is set to $4\times 4$.

-For the neck of WCCNet, feature pyramid mechanisms are adopted, including Spatial Pyramid Pooling (SPP)\cite{SPP2015He} and Feature Pyramid Network (FPN)\cite{FPN2017Lin}.
+For the neck of WCCNet, feature pyramid mechanisms are adopted, including Spatial Pyramid Pooling (SPP) \cite{SPP2015He} and Feature Pyramid Network (FPN) \cite{lin2017FPN}.
 Specifically, SPP is applied after the last stage of the backbone for further extraction of high-level semantic information.
 Besides, FPN is applied for top-down information interaction between features of different scales.
-The rest part of WCCNet, namely detection head for classification and regression of bounding boxes, remains consistent with YOLOX.
+Detection head for classification and regression of bounding boxes are following YOLOX \cite{ge2021yolox}.